School Exclusion Protocols

 Upon notification or identification of a confirmed case in the school, schools should prepare and provide information and records to the LHD to aid in the identification of potential close contacts, exposure sites, and mitigation recommendations.

-The LHD will conduct contact tracing to identify close contacts to the case outside of the school, and may recommend exclusion pursuant to 77 Ill.
+LHDs may investigate clusters and outbreaks in schools, and may recommend exclusion pursuant to 77 Ill.
 Admin.
 Code 690.30 or issuing orders for voluntary quarantine per the Communicable Disease Code, 77 Ill.
 Admin Code 690, Subpart I.

-Factors that may be considered when identifying close contacts include proximity, the duration of exposure (e.g., longer exposure time likely increases exposure risk), and whether the exposure was to a person with symptoms (e.g., coughing likely increases exposure risk).
+Factors that may be considered when identifying close contacts include proximity, the duration of exposure (e.g., longer exposure time likely increases exposure risk), mask adherence and whether the exposure was to a person with symptoms (e.g., coughing likely increases exposure risk).
 Brief interactions are less likely to result in transmission; however, symptoms and the type of interaction (e.g., did the infected person cough directly into the face of the exposed individual) remain important.
 Schools should work with the LHD for additional guidance in particular situations if needed.

 Schools Must Exclude Close Contacts